openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

 Answer Pools
 =============================================

-You can configure a multiple choice problem so that a random subset of choices are shown to each learner.
+You can configure a single select problem so that a random subset of choices are shown to each learner.
 For example, you can add 10 possible choices to the problem, and each learner views a set of five choices.